maximilian-hahn/exploreCOSMOS/README.md

-# Interactive Creation and Modification of Statistical Shape Models
+# exploreCOSMOS: Interactive Exploration of Conditional Statistical Shape Models in the Web-browser

+**Link to the paper:** https://arxiv.org/abs/2402.13131

 **Link to web application:** https://maximilian-hahn.github.io/exploreCOSMOS/